Findings released for Napier Port vessel blaze

 "The commission found that suppression of the fire was further delayed because the parties involved lacked a shared and consistent understanding of each other's roles and objectives," Kozhuppakalam said.

-Accepting TAIC's recommendations in that report, Fire and Emergency NZ indicated they would complete reviews in 2019, but the reviews had not been completed by the time of the Napier incident.
+Accepting TAIC's recommendations in that report, Fenz indicated it would complete reviews in 2019, but the reviews had not been finished by the time of the Napier incident.

 "To completely implement the commission's 2018 recommendations, Fire and Emergency NZ needs to urgently update its training regime to include the latest procedures and guidance for fighting fire on board ships," said Kozhuppakalam.

-"The commission welcomes Fire and Emergency's safety actions so far, which include new documents that the status and authority of the master; new procedures for fighting fires on ships; and work with ports to formalise firefighting collaboration."
+Kozhuppakalam said the commission welcomed Fire and Emergency's safety actions so far, which include new documents that cover the status and authority of the master; new procedures for fighting fires on ships; and work with ports to formalise firefighting collaboration.

-While the commission identified no safety issues with Napier Port's response to the Kota Bahagia fire, it welcomed Napier Port's proactive safety actions, with fire hydrants and firefighting equipment having distinctive new markings, and the port strengthened relationship with FENZ including formalised firefighting tactics, site orientation and emergency simulation exercises.
+While the commission identified no safety issues with Napier Port's response to the Kota Bahagia fire, it welcomed Napier Port's proactive safety actions, with fire hydrants and firefighting equipment having distinctive new markings, and the port's strengthened relationship with Fenz including formalised firefighting tactics, site orientation and emergency simulation exercises.

 The 161-metre Kota Bahagia, launched in 2011 and under the Singapore flag, had significant damage, including the twisting of steel.